-Clinical/Translational: I am an Executive Officer for Alliance Foundation Trials, a North American research organization that develops and conducts cancer clinical trials.
-Ongoing studies include a Phase I/II trial of the PARP inhibitor veliparib in combination with chemoradiotherapy for Stage III NSCLC, and a Phase II trial of the PD-L1 inhibitor atezolizumab as induction immunotherapy prior to chemoradiotherapy for Stage III NSCLC.
-I am also the Principal Investigator for the Brigham and Women's Hospital Radiation Oncology All-Department Biorepository to Accelerate New Discoveries (BROADBAND) protocol for systematic collection of health information, treatment data, blood samples and other biospecimens for translational studies.
+Clinical/Translational: I am an Executive Officer for the Alliance for Clinical Trials in Oncology, a North American research organization that develops and conducts cancer clinical trials.
+Ongoing studies include a randomized trial of the immunotherapy drug atezolizumab in combination with chemotherapy and radiation for limited stage small cell lung cancer and a randomized trial of highly focused (stereotactic) radiation therapy for advanced non-small cell lung cancer.
+I am also the Principal Investigator for the Brigham and Women's/Dana-Farber Radiation Oncology All-Department Biorepository to Accelerate New Discoveries (BROADBAND) protocol for systematic collection of health information, treatment data, blood samples and other biospecimens for translational studies.

 Dana-Farber Cancer Institute450 Brookline AvenueBoston, MA 02215Get Directions